leezhenghui/tsnode-proxify/README.md

 [`tsnode-proxify`](https://github.com/leezhenghui/tsnode-proxify.git) is a proxy-based function hooks and AOP library for node.js.
 It allows you to extend/provide customized QoS handler and apply these QoS features via typescript decorators(metadata-programming-like syntax) without invasiveness to existing code logic, which increase modularity for your application.

 >
-> Notable, tsnode-proxify depends on typescript decorator feature which marked as **experimental** feature in typescript.
+> tsnode-proxify depends on typescript decorator feature which marked as **experimental** feature in typescript.
 In the meanwhile, tsnode-proxify itself is a **WIP** project, not ready to be used in production environment.

 ## Proxy pattern